Do police officers need training to intervene when they see another cop apply excessive force?

 The state of Washington plans to begin such intervention training for all officers, says Sue Rahr, executive director of the Washington State Criminal Justice Training Commission.
 "Just making a rule is not enough to compel people to follow it," Rahr said.
 "What we are seeing across the nation is not a failure of rules and laws, it's a failure of culture," she said.
 "If you have a new recruit who observes a training officer is doing something wrong, that recruit needs to know that he'll be supported by intervening."

-In New Orleans, officers get an annual eight hour class that includes roll playing, and other classes as well.
+In New Orleans, officers get an annual eight-hour class that includes role playing, and other classes as well.
 Deputy Chief Paul Noel said that if someone with a lower rank sees him do something wrong, he expects that officer to tell him to stop.

 "It's a contract we have with each other," Noel said.
 "Part of the training is for officers to learn is that good teamwork doesn't mean going along with whatever your fellow officer does, but to intervene when the officer does something unethical, unnecessary," he said.